best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/structure/README.md

 This file contains a `sed` command to output a `.env` file with all the environment variables.
 This may be useful for sourcing environment variables, for example in conjunction with PyCharm's EnvFile plugin.
-{% if cookiecutter.create_secrets_file == "Yes" %}

 To ensure this `sed` command works correctly, make sure any file paths listed in this file, and the [`.secrets`](#secrets) are absolute file paths, or relative file paths that do not use other environment variables.
 For example:
-{% else %}
-To ensure this `sed` command works correctly, make sure any file paths listed in this file are absolute file paths, or relative file paths that do not use other environment variables.
-For example:
-{% endif %}

 ```shell
 export DIR_DATA=$(pwd)/data  # fine
 export DIR_DATA_EXTERNAL=$(pwd)/data/external  # fine